• Skip to primary navigation

 Easy to Make Brownies

 Scratch-made brownies are so much better than what we get in a box.
-These brownies offer the same convenience as a store-bought brownie mix, but they are from your pantry shelf, not the grocery shelf.
+Homemade Brownie Mix offers the same convenience as a store-bought brownie mix, but this is from your pantry shelf, not the grocery shelf.

 Be assured, this is one of the easiest brownie recipes EVER.